MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/redis-connector.md

 ```

 It is possible to construct a direct reference to a named collection.
-When doing so, you have to choose between the JSON or Hashes instance depending on how you wish to store data in redis.
+When doing so, you have to choose between the JSON or Hashes instance depending on how you wish to store data in Redis.

 ```csharp
 using Microsoft.SemanticKernel.Connectors.Redis;